 Three Things You Might Not Know About Physical Therapy

-Richmond/Ashland, Va. – As the U.S. healthcare system continues to transform, it’s important for patients to know their options and actively manage their own health and well-being.
-And a big part of that is knowing which healthcare professional is the best fit and why.
+As the U.S. healthcare system continues to transform, it’s important for patients to know their options and actively manage their own health and well-being.
+A big part of that is knowing which healthcare professional is the best fit and why.
 When it comes to injury and illness, patients often don’t know the many ways that physical therapists are trained to help relieve symptoms, improve function and prevent further disability.

 - PTs often specialize in certain clinical areas.
 Similar to physicians, physical therapists can choose to specialize in certain areas and the options are vast.
 In fact, physical therapy’s scope reaches well beyond the commonly known sports-related injury.
 Some of the many areas physical therapists may have experience, advanced training or certification in include cardiovascular and pulmonary conditions, pediatrics, geriatrics, women’s health, oncology, wound management and neurology.

 - PTs practice in a variety of settings.
 Beyond outpatient clinics —which can be part of a healthcare system or private practices like our own—physical therapists work in hospitals, nursing homes, sports and fitness facilities, schools, work settings, home health agencies, rehab hospitals and in the home.
 PTs work in the settings that align with their background, training and experience to draw on specific skills such as teaching proper body mechanics on the job or transferring a patient from the bed to a chair in an acute setting.